Even Healthy People Need a Flu Vaccine

 - Stay home if you’re sick

-And if you’re wondering if the flu vaccine is right for you, talk with your healthcare provider.
+And if you’re wondering if the flu is right for you, talk with your healthcare provider.
 They can answer your questions and offer advice based on your specific health needs.